YoinkBird/cyclesafe/report/report.md

 Note that this will bias the overall model towards a higher speed limit associated with injury severity.
 This has a few consequences, but can be considered as a relatively safe assumption as the correlation between crash-severity and speed-of-impact is well understood.
 Furthermore, the speed limit itself is not the same as the impact speed.

 **Derived Features**
-* decimal crash time - encoded 24h time to decimal as model does not understand 24h time and processes it as an integer value
+decimal crash time: encoded 24h time to decimal as model does not understand 24h time and processes it as an integer value

-* 30min-rounded crash time - round date-time to within 30minute intervals to clarify visualisations
+30min-rounded crash time round date-time to within 30minute intervals to clarify visualisations

-binary categories:
-This was done for a few reasons:
+Binary categories were created for certain features.
 Some of the data provided was more granular than required, as it encapsulated a degree of information unobtainable in production.

-Visualisation: when visualising the data, more categories can become difficult to interpret.
+When visualising the data, categories with several values can become difficult to interpret.
 Some values were encoded as categorical data, but some algorithms only operate on numeric data or yes/no outcomes.

 surface condition: